“Why did you come to Seattle?”

 I’ve heard love go missing months before the front door slammed.

 Wise people and scriptures all tell us that Love, if it is not to go missing, should be built carefully and slowly until what lies inside Love is seen and grasped.
-But our contemporary Love we are told should not be centered on the soul but on things.
+The contemporary Love we are told should not be centered on the soul but on things.
 We are told that Love needs to be seen in the world through things — the place setting from Tiffany’s, the endless objects from the multiple registries, the proof positive of the house becoming the ever larger house as we flip our homes every three years to get our nice appreciation rise.
 And so we seek to buttress and shore up Love by meeting the expectations of others in the material realm.
 God forbid you fail those expectations, for then, in an instant of selfish decision — that always opts for better and not for worse — Love Goes Missing.

 In my life I’ve seen love go missing in a single, secret, brief and enraged glance on Christmas Day.
 I’ve heard love go missing months before the front door slammed.
 I’ve seen it go missing in me in a hundred silent moments where I did not speak my heart and in a hundred other moments when I spoke my heart falsely and far too quick.
 And the only thing I think I’ve learned about love gone missing is to let it go — and I’m not even sure about that no matter how often it is repeated to me.